ISFJ

 Potential development areas for ISFJs

-Want to build your confidence and play up your strengths?
-Take our MBTI® assessment here and receive our personal development course in confidence for free with your purchase.
+Want to build your confidence and emphasize your strengths?
+Take the MBTI® assessment here and receive our personal development course on confidence for free with your purchase.

 ISFJs and stress

 - Create an inspiring workspace where you can hide from distractions.
+This will help you concentrate and prevent overstimulation.